8bitrecollections/8bitrecollections/README.md

 I also want to support other computers and learn them.
 Ti 99 4/A, Ataris -- Bring them on.

 ## Design Tool
 This custom design tool allows for the building of games including graphic elements and 'rules'.
 This is very much a work in progress and now that I have all 3 days exporting to BASIC, I will spend more time cleaning up the internals and UI.
+Here is the current status:

 ![alt text](https://github.com/8bitrecollections/8bitrecollections/blob/main/screenshots/ui_design_tool.png "Title")

 ## Hello World Exports
 The design tool has 3 games that load into the database and I will be completing all 3 so that they work as expected.
 Game play will obviously require 100% machine language.

 Commodore 64 games will work in base memory.
 Vic 20 requires 16K expansion.
-I really tinkered with the stock Vic20, but using as soon as you create your own character set, memory is almost already gone.
+I really wanted the Vic20 to work with default memory, but it's just not enough to build a nice looking game in this manner.
+It's easy enough to give it more memory in VICE and 16K cartridges are readily available on eBay.
+It's my plan to allow this tool to build pure Petsci games and export identically, possibly this could fit into the base Vic.
+It will be fun to try!

 I am constantly tinkering with bits and improving the screens.